georgekoliop/documentation/docs/pipeline-components-and-applications/snowbridge/configuration/transformations/snowplow-builtin/spEnrichedToJson.md

-# SpEnrichedToJson configuration
+# SpEnrichedToJson

 `spEnrichedToJson`: Transforms a message's data from Snowplow Enriched tsv string format to a JSON object.
 The input data must be a valid Snowplow enriched TSV.

-spEnrichedToJson has no options.
+`spEnrichedToJson` has no options.

 Example: